oneeve8/kobble-data/content/tutorialnarrative3.md

 You may want to keep track of work related information, or personal information.

-So, in this video, I’ll share some more content management ideas such as creating folders and channel groups.
+So, in this video, I’ll share some more content management ideas, such as creating folders and channel groups.

 I’ll share some more ideas for creating your own projects or wiki knowledge base- for personal use, or as a student or teacher, or for work related projects.